arnor-sigurdsson/EIR-auto-GP/docs/tutorials/a_using_eir_auto_gp/01_basic_tutorial.rst

 .. _01-basic-tutorial:

-01 – EIR-auto-GP Tutorial: Genomic Prediction for Coronary Artery Disease
+01 – Genomic Prediction for Coronary Artery Disease
 =========================================================================

 A - Setup